CrunchyData/postgres-operator/docs/content/advanced/custom-configuration.md

 configuration of a wide variety of tuning parameters for you PostgreSQL cluster.
-This includes various PostgreSQL settings, e.g. those that should be applied to files such as `postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`, as well as tuning paramters for the High Availability features inlcuded in each cluster.
+This includes various PostgreSQL settings, e.g. those that should be applied to files such as `postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`, as well as tuning parameters for the High Availability features included in each cluster.
 The various configuration settings available can be [found here](https://access.crunchydata.com/documentation/patroni/latest/settings/index.html#settings)